Rocketmakers/api-hooks/docs/hooks.md

 NOTE:

 - By default, queries will be invoked when the component loads, so if you really want to send the request manually, you'll need to remember the `autoInvoke: false` setting.
-- Manual fetches will always attempt to fetch from the server, regardless of any valid cache, this can be overridden by passing `{forceNetwork: false}` to the second argument of the manual fetch function.
+- Manual fetches will always attempt to fetch from the server, regardless of any valid cache, this can be overridden by passing `{ forceNetwork: false }` to the second argument of the manual fetch function.
 - Parameters can be sent to a query via the first argument of the manual fetch function.

 ---